Wednesday 22nd November 2017 is our next half day close for training - from 12.30pm onwards.

-Please always let us know if you no longer need your appointment, even at an hours notice we can usually re-use the appt as demand is always high.
+Please always let us know if you no longer need your appointment, even at an hour's notice we can usually re-use the appointment as demand is always high.

-Register to be a 'online' patient and cancel any appointments at your convenience.
+Register to be an 'online' patient and cancel any appointments at your convenience.